b-robotized/diff_canopen_system/README.md

 # diff_canopen_system

-To bring up the system, we need to be aware of these things
-1. Currently, we prepared the request message to get the motor status.
-We have to put the proper index and data to request for the states.
-Look up for these functions:
-- send_motor_status_request
-- send_error_status_request
-- send_motor_battery_request

-2. After we sent the request, the could data via RPDO.
-However, the recieved data is not processed.
-For example, after we get the data from motor status, we have to split them into RPM, power and temperature and write them to the state interface.
-Currently, the code recieves the data, but put only dummy numbers into the state interface after the recieval.
-Look up the following functions to make the convertion complete:
-- read_motor_status
-- read_error_status
-- read_motor_battery_states

 How to develop a CiA301 profile yourself:

 There are two component you have to take care of: hardware_interface and controller.